SorenTech/code-of-ethics/aia-code.md

 - (b) refuse to consent to the decision, and
 - (c) report the decision to the local building inspector or other public official charged with the enforcement of the applicable laws and regulations, unless the Members are able to cause the matter to be satisfactorily resolved by other means.

 *Commentary: This rule extends only to violations of the building laws that threaten the public safety.
-The obligation under this rule applies only to the safety of the finished project, an obligation coextensive with the sual undertaking of an architect.*
+The obligation under this rule applies only to the safety of the finished project, an obligation coextensive with the usual undertaking of an architect.*

 **Rule 2.106**
 Members shall not counsel or assist a client in conduct that the architect knows, or reasonably should know, is fraudulent or illegal.